|

 PAPERS/ PRESENTATIONS

-Jungnickel, K. (2006) Home is Where the Hub is: Domestic cultures and wireless infrastructures in urban Australia, Paper presented at The Australian Sociological Association conference [TASA], University of Western Australia, Perth.
+Jungnickel, K. (2006) Home is Where the Hub is: Domestic cultures and wireless infrastructures in urban Australia, Paper presented at , University of Western Australia, Perth.

 Jungnickel, K. (2006) Hacking the Home: Technological tantrums and wireless workarounds in domestic culture, paper presented at Wireless Cultures & Technologies Workshop, University of Sydney, Australia